-"Active duty" means fully time duty status in the active uniformed services of the United States, including without limitation members of The National Guard and Reserve on active duty orders under 10 U.S.C.
-1209, 1210, 1211.
+"Active duty" means full-time duty status in the active, uniformed services of the United States, including without limitation members of The National Guard and Reserve on active duty orders under 10 U.S.C. §§ 1209 and 1210.

 "Deployment" means a period of time extending from six (6) months before a member of the uniformed services' departure from their home station on military orders through six (6) months after return to his or her home station.